 Your goal, therefore, would be better stated like this: “I want my webinar guests to rate their enjoyment at an average of eight.”
 This gives you a lot more information.
 If their scores averaged a seven, you would know you just need a few tweaks to make it enjoyable.
 But if their scores averaged a three, you would know you have a lot of work to do.

 Your webinar goals should be realistic and attainable based on your skills and tools.
 They should stretch your abilities without demanding outrageous results or unavailable techniques.

-For example, if you don’t have your own following or know any influencers with followings to leverage, then a setting a goal of “register 500 people” for your first webinar would be ridiculous.
+For example, if you don’t have your own following or know any influencers with followers to leverage, then setting a goal of “registering 500 people” for your first webinar would be ridiculous.
 There’s no way you would reach that.
-Similarly, a goal of “attract 100 people via paid Facebook ads” is impossible if you don’t have a budget to buy ads.
+Similarly, the goal of “attracting 100 people via paid Facebook ads” is impossible if you don’t have a budget to buy ads.